 (38) "Informational rights" include all rights in information created under laws governing patents, copyrights, mask works, trade secrets, trademarks, publicity rights, or any other law that gives a person, independently of contract, a right to control or preclude another person's use of or access to the information on the basis of the rights holder's interest in the information.
 (39) "Knowledge", with respect to a fact, means actual knowledge of the fact.

-(40) "License" means a contract that authorizes access to, or use, distribution, performance, modification, or reproduction of information or informational rights, but expressly limits the access or uses authorized or expressly grants fewer than all rights in the information, whether or not the transferee has title to a licensed copy.
+(40) "License" means a contract that authorizes access to, or use, distribution, performance, modification, or reproduction of, information or informational rights, but expressly limits the access or uses authorized or expressly grants fewer than all rights in the information, whether or not the transferee has title to a licensed copy.
 The term includes an access contract, a lease of a computer program, and a consignment of a copy.
-The term does not include a reservation or creation of a security interest.
+The term does not include a reservation or creation of a security interest to the extent the interest is governed by [Article 9 of the Uniform Commercial Code].

-(41) "Licensee" means a person entitled by agreement to acquire or exercise rightsin, or to have access to or use computer information under an agreement to which this [Act]applies.
+(41) "Licensee" means a person entitled by agreement to acquire or exercise rights in, or to have access to or use of, computer information under an agreement to which this [Act] applies.
 A licensor is not a licensee with respect to rights reserved to it under the agreement.

-(42) "Licensor" means a person obligated by agreement to transfer or create rights in, or to give access to or use of computer information or informational rights in it under an agreement to which this [Act] applies.
+(42) "Licensor" means a person obligated by agreement to transfer or create rights in, or to give access to or use of, computer information or informational rights in it under an agreement to which this [Act] applies.
 Between the provider of access and a provider of the informational content to be accessed, the provider of content is the licensor.
-In an exchange of information or informational rights, each party is a licensor with respect to the information, informational rights, or access it provides.
+In an exchange of information or informational rights, each party is a licensor with respect to the information, informational rights, or access it gives.